fardeen-exe/snakeGame/README.md

 # gameSnake
 A simple game made with python by Fardeen Ahmed.
+You will need pygame module.
+You can install pygame module using pip.
-Before making any changes to the code, make sure that you have a clear knowledge about pygame.
+Before making any changes to the code, make sure that you have a clear knowledge aboutpygame.
 Enjoy!!

 Regards
 Fardeen